 Depending on the complexity of your IoT system, you may end up needing more than one IoT platform to keep things running smoothly.
 Using a connectivity platform to keep your devices online along with an advanced analytics platform to ingest your collected data can keep a large IoT system from becoming over-encumbered.

-JT offers NOMAD Managed Connectivity IoT platform that is secure, cost-effective and government-backed.
+JT offers Nomad Connectivity Management Platform that is secure, cost-effective and government-backed.

 To find out more about how JT Nomad works, download our self-service platform data sheet here or contact one of our IoT experts.